 There is no definitive time that a divorce will take, except that there is a six-month waiting period from the date you serve the divorce petition on your spouse.
 Finalizing your divorce can take longer than six months, especially if complex issues exist.
 If you cannot resolve these disputes, your case must go to court, which can significantly prolong the timeline.
 Mediation offers an alternative to traditional litigation.
 It focuses on problem-solving and negotiation to reach an amicable settlement.
 This approach can minimize conflict and promote a cooperative atmosphere, which is especially beneficial in cases involving children.
 Our experienced trial attorneys are ready to represent your interests in court when litigation becomes necessary.

-Contact a Divorce Lawyer in San Mateo
+Contact a Divorce Attorney in San Mateo

 The Law Offices of Ali Yousefi can help if you’re filing for divorce or have been served with a divorce petition.
 We’re dedicated to solving your divorce disputes and custody matters in the most advantageous way for you and your family.
 Our proven track record in and out of the courtroom reflects our commitment to excellence and our clients’ trust in us.
 We invite you to contact us to discuss how we can support you through this challenging time.
 Our experienced San Mateo divorce lawyers stand ready to provide the guidance and representation you need to navigate your divorce confidently.